Lightningexe/Lightning-Client/README.md

 # Status

-Currently still in Alpha testing, join the discord to try it out
+Currently still in Alpha testing, join the discord to try it out.